tj/n/README.md

 On macOS with [Homebrew](https://brew.sh/) you can install the [n formula](https://github.com/Homebrew/homebrew-core/blob/master/Formula/n.rb).

     brew install n

+Or on macOS with [MacPorts](https://www.macports.org/):

+    port install n

 On Linux and macOS, [n-install](https://github.com/mklement0/n-install) allows installation directly from GitHub; for instance: